thomhines/interaction-design-principles/Day 15.md

 HW
 ---------------------------------------

+That was *fun* today.
+There are some great ideas in the mix, and you guys are really great at giving constructive feedback to your classmates.
+I CAN'T WAIT to see how your games turn out.

+See you all next class!

 1. **Strategy Game Variants**

 	Create two variants on your game that add to or heighten strategy within your game.
 Remember the difference between tactics and strategy.
 Focus on player choices that can have more long-term effects within the game.
 How can you control the effects of a player's actions?
 How can a player use their choices to create a different, more favorable state of the game?
 Write these game rules along with any necessary images and diagrams and post them to the blog.